Phil Vischer: After bankruptcy

 After selling Big Idea, Phil Vischer took two years off to recuperate.
 He then started a brand-new production studio called Jellyfish Labs in order to launch his new business vision; JellyTelly, which he intended to be "a Nickelodeon for Christians."
 Phil Vischer said in his book that he believed that his heart had turned from God while being CEO of Big Idea and that the company's fall was a "wake-up call" and, because of this, Vischer limits his own power at Jellyfish Labs and allows God to "guide the company."

-In Late 2009, Vischer began production on a new spin-off series of his puppet show from JellyTelly entitled "What's in the Bible".
+In late 2009, Vischer began production on a new spin-off series of his puppet show from JellyTelly entitled "What's in the Bible".
 "What's in the Bible" is a 13-DVD series that walks children through the Bible, from Genesis to Revelation.
-According to Vischer,"What's in the Bible" teaches "Christianity in the same way Walt Disney taught America about space travel and "Our Friend the Atom" on TV in the 50s and 60s, and the same way Carl Sagan taught America about "The Cosmos" on PBS in the 80s".
+According to Vischer, "What's in the Bible" teaches "Christianity in the same way Walt Disney taught America about space travel and "Our Friend the Atom" on TV in the 50s and 60s, and the same way Carl Sagan taught America about "The Cosmos" on PBS in the 80s".
 Vischer hired renowned YouTubers Rhett McLaughlin and Link Neal to write, sing, and perform several songs about the books of the Bible for the series.
 The series was distributed by Tyndale House Publishers.
-The 13 episodes of "What's in the Bible " were released between March of 2010 to March of 2014.
+The 13 episodes of "What's in the Bible " were released between March 2010 to March 2014.

 Beginning in 2012, Vischer began to host The Holy Post Podcast (formerly The Phil Vischer Podcast), a weekly podcast discussing life, pop-culture, media, and theology through the use of humor in what he characterizes as a "post-Christian" American culture.
 The podcast, co-hosted by writer and former Christianity Today editor Skye Jethani and documentary producer & voiceover actress Christian Taylor, provides thorough critiques of American Christians' engagement with politics and the public square.
 It regularly ranks in the top 100 podcasts.

 In June 2020, Phil Vischer launched a video streaming service named MrPhil.TV.
-He said he launched the streaming service one month early due to the Covid-19 pandemic.
-MrPhil.TV features non-VeggieTales content that Vischer created, including The Mr Phil Show (created for Right Now Media), and What's In The Bible.
+He said he launched the streaming service one month early due to the COVID-19 pandemic.
+MrPhil.TV features non-VeggieTales content that Vischer created, including The Mr. Phil Show (created for Right Now Media), and What's in the Bible.
 Vischer said that he had to pay for the ability to upload What's In The Bible, since he had sold it to another party.